-The term "firm" means a sole practitioner, partnership or association of members who carries or carry on the practice of public accounting, or carries or carry on related activities as defined by the Council.
-A related activity includes a related business or practice that is cross-referenced with a practice of public accounting or with any other business or practice which is cross-referenced with a practice of public accounting in accordance with By-law [number of appropriate By-law].
-In those jurisdictions where a member or firm may practice in a corporate form, firm includes a professional corporation.
+"firm" means a sole practitioner, partnership, [provinces add professional corporation or incorporated professional where appropriate] or association of members who carries or carry on the practice of public accounting, or carries or carry on related activities as defined by the [Board/Council].
+A related business or practice, as defined by [insert appropriate bylaw reference], is considered to be part of the firm.